rodrigo-troy/qr-code-ws-kt/README.md

 For production deployments, consider using containerization with Docker or deploying to a cloud platform like Heroku, AWS, or Google Cloud.

+## Dependencies

+The project uses the following key dependencies:

+* **Spring Boot Starter Web**: For building REST APIs
+* **ZXing Core & JavaSE**: For QR code generation functionality
+* **Jackson Module Kotlin**: For JSON serialization/deserialization
+* **Kotlin Reflect**: For Kotlin reflection support

 ## Security

-This project is a demonstration and does not include security features.
+This project is a demonstration and does not include advanced security features.
 For production use, consider implementing:

 * Authentication and authorization
 * HTTPS
-* Input validation
+* Additional input validation and sanitization
 * Rate limiting
+* CORS configuration

 If you discover a security vulnerability, please report it by creating an issue in the repository.